m-flak/flfm/README.md

 Flask File Manager (flfm) is a WSGI application written in Python.

 **Features:**
-* Built-in viewer for files. _Currently Supported: Text Files, Image files_
+* Built-in viewer for files. _Currently Supported: Text Files, Image Files, Video Files_
 * _**Configurable**_.
 Define where users can snoop around and upload (or not) files.
 * **SLIDESHOWS!** For image files, you can watch a slideshow of all images in a folder or manually sift through them.
 * Uploading of files.
+* **STREAM VIDEO CONTENT** The built-in viewer can play videos with a properly configured nginx.

 **Table of Contents**
 * [Configuring flfm](#configuring-flfm)<br/>1. [.env file](#dotenv-file)<br/>2. [rules file](#rules-file)